Pakistan looks to Masood Azhar as it plans major offensive in India

 Pakistan Prime Minister Imran Khan has been making provocative statements targeting India following its decisions on Kashmir and even suggested recently that a Pulwama-like terror attack may take place again.

-According to Pakistan's assessment, the local terrorists in Kashmir are not properly trained, have low shelf-life and there was a leadership crisis among them in the Valley because of vigorous anti-terror operations, the sources said.
+According to Pakistan's assessment, the local terrorists in Kashmir are not properly trained, have low self-life and there was a leadership crisis among them in the Valley because of vigorous anti-terror operations, the sources said.

 "That is why Pakistan is bringing battle-hardened terrorists from Afghanistan", they added.